Income taxes has been saved

 Legislative and economic setting

-Now, in late 2022, two pieces of legislation with significant tax-related provisions have been enacted.
-The CHIPS Act of 2022 (HR 4346), signed into law on August 9, 2022, establishes an advanced manufacturing investment credit under new IRC Section 48D.
-The Inflation Reduction Act (HR 5376), signed into law on August 16, 2022, includes (1) a 15 percent book minimum tax (corporate alternative minimum tax) on the adjusted financial statement income of applicable corporations; (2) a plethora of clean-energy tax incentives in the form of tax credits, some of which have a direct-pay option or transferability provision; and (3) a 1 percent excise tax on certain corporate stock buybacks.
+In 2022, two pieces of legislation with significant tax-related provisions were enacted.
+The CHIPS Act of 2022 (H.R.
+4346), signed into law on August 9, 2022, established an advanced manufacturing investment credit under new IRC Section 48D.
+The Inflation Reduction Act of 2022 (H.R.
+5376), signed into law on August 16, 2022, included (1) a 15 percent book minimum tax (corporate alternative minimum tax [AMT]) on the adjusted financial statement income (AFSI) of applicable corporations; (2) a plethora of clean-energy tax incentives in the form of tax credits, some of which have a direct-pay option or transferability provision; and (3) a 1 percent excise tax on certain corporate stock buybacks.

 Standard-setting activity